The Royal Regiment of Canadian Artillery

-In 1873, French left A Battery.
+In 1873, Lieutenant-Colonel French left A Battery.
 He became Commissioner of the North West Mounted Police.
 With a handful of ex-Gunners, including the legendary Sam Steele, French moved west.
 Lieutenant-Colonel De la Cherois T. Irwin replaced French in command of A Battery.
-T. B. Strange saw B Battery through its first decade.
-Strange earned the title: “Father of the Royal Canadian Artillery”.
+Lieutenant-Colonel Strange saw B Battery through its first decade.
+His peers considered him the “Father of the Canadian Artillery.”

 In 1880, Queen Victoria approved the designation of “Royal” for the two Schools of Gunnery.
-In 1887, they added a third C Battery in Esquimalt, British Columbia.
+In 1883, they added a third C Battery in Esquimalt, British Columbia.
+On 10 August 1883, the Canadian government authorized the formation of the Regiment of Canadian Artillery.
 All three batteries represented the Schools of Gunnery and a single Regiment.
-Canada’s first Gunners trained to protect and fight for Canada.
-The new Regiment would soon face its first test.
+In 1893, the Regiment was designated The Royal Regiment of Canadian Artillery.

 Garrison and Coastal Artillery